 Social media ads are more effective than ever, and location events strongly predict future behaviors.
-Custom audience functionality allows advertisers to target the most relevant, high-intent shoppers.
+Advertising to custom audiences on social media allows marketers to target the most relevant, high-intent shoppers.
 Knowing how to capitalize on the big three social media ad platforms — TikTok, Facebook, and Instagram — to drive foot traffic to your stores, restaurants and other retail locations is more important than ever.

 In this post you’ll learn:

 - How to drive store traffic using social media ads